ioggstream/draft-polli-restapi-ld-keywords/draft-polli-design-process.md

   x-rdf: >-
     _:b0 :patronymicName "Ericsson" .
 ~~~
+{: title="Drawbacks of using RDF property names as JSON Schema properties." #ex-inheriting-property-names}

 If the service evolves to be more generic (e.g., moving to `foaf:`),
 the property name might be mapped
 to the `foaf:familyName` predicate, but the schema instance will remain the same
 thus retaining the information of a legacy ontology.

-A more flexible design would have been to use a generic `surname` property name,
+A more flexible design would have considered using a generic `surname` property name,
 and either map it to `http://w3.org/ns/person#patronymicName` or `foaf:familyName` in the context.

 ## Composability {#int-composability}